How to Make Changes to the FAFSA

 By Joe Messinger, CFP®

-You have clicked submit on your FAFSA!
-Congratulations for completing this sometimes onerous task.
-But wait…you’re not done yet?!
-Sometimes changes happen that need correction.
+Sometimes after filing, changes happen that need correction.
 What if a student gets married or pregnant?
 What if a student is applying to more than 10 colleges?
 Don’t worry.
-Making changes to the FAFSA is not terribly difficult.
+Making changes to the FAFSA is not terribly difficult!

 What happens after submitting the FAFSA?

-The FAFSA will be in process after you submit it.
+The FAFSA will be “in process” after you submit it.
 The information is provided to the colleges you listed on the application.
 The information is also given to any necessary state agencies for aid determination.
-The student will receive a Student Aid Report (SAR) anywhere from 3 days to 3 weeks after submission.
-Carefully review the SAR to make sure the information is correct.
+The FAFSA will be marked as processed by mid-late January for early January submissions this filing season.

 Sometimes, a student will receive a request to have their information verified.
 Don’t panic.
-Not a big deal.
+It’s not a big deal.
 Click here to read about the verification process.

 The FAFSA is a snapshot in time.